 Oxfam's CEO, Leadership and Trustees

-The Chief Executive Officer is responsible to Trustees for the management of Oxfam, and is supported by a Strategic Leadership Team and other key roles.
+The Chief Executive Officer is responsible to Trustees for the management of Oxfam, and is supported by other members of the Strategic Leadership Team and other key roles.

 Oxfam's Leadership Team